GuillaumeDIDIER/Ars-Magica-Characters/Magi/Sofia of Criamon/Sofia, the Dream Witch+30.md

 **Blissful Dreams**
 ReMe 20
 **R**: Touch, **D**: Sun, **T**: Ind
 This spell changes the dream of the sleeping person into a peaceful and calm dream.
-When he wakes up, the target gains a +2 bonus to rolls that require thought or concentration until the he sleeps again.
+When he wakes up, the target gains a +2 bonus to rolls that require thought or concentration until he sleeps again.
 There's an opposing version of this spell called Dreary Dreams that results in a -2 penalty.
 *(Base 5, +1 Touch, +2 Sun)*

 **Recalling the Dream**